Consulting Toolbox

 If you do project-based pricing, you should break down the costs in a table according to sub-deliverables or work streams.
 If you do hourly pricing, you should break out the hourly rates for each category of consultants working on the project (Senior consultant, 80% allocation for 8 weeks at xx $/hour, etc.).

 McKinsey, BCG, and Bain, typically charge their clients a fixed fee on a project basis.
 The fee size is based on the project's duration, team size, and the required expertise level, rather than the hours an individual may work.
+You can see many more examples and dig into consulting price ranges and structures in our blog post here.

 In the consulting industry, the exact pricing of engagements is a closely guarded secret.
 However, now and then, a government RfP response finds its way into the public domain.
 One example is this 16-page McKinsey proposal on COVID-19 response to the State of New Jersey.
 In this proposal, you can see how McKinsey has broken up their fixed fee according to work streams, the number of consulting staff assigned to each one, and the project duration.